 In 2010, we exchanged 100% of our beer operations for a 20% economic interest in Heineken N.V. and Heineken Holding N.V. (together with their respective subsidiaries, "Heineken" or the "Heineken Group").
 As a result of this transaction (the "Heineken transaction"), we participate in the Heineken Holding N.V.
 Board of Directors (the "Heineken Holding Board") and in the Heineken N.V.
 Supervisory Board (the "Heineken Supervisory Board").
-However, we are not a majority or controlling shareholder of Heineken N.V. or Heineken Holding N.V., nor do we control the decisions of the Heineken Holding Board or the Heineken Supervisory Board.
-Therefore, the decisions made by the majority or controlling shareholders of Heineken N.V. or Heineken Holding N.V. or the Heineken Holding Board or the Heineken Supervisory Board may not be consistent with or may not consider the interests of our shareholders or may be adverse to the interests of our shareholders.
+However, we are not a majority or controlling shareholder of Heineken N.V. or Heineken Holding N.V., or Heineken Holding N.V., or do we control the decisions of the Heineken Holding Board or the Heineken Supervisory Board.
+Therefore, the decisions made by the majority or controlling shareholders of Heineken N.V. or Heineken Holding N.V. or the Heineken Supervisory Board may not be consistent with or may not consider the interests of our shareholders.
 Additionally, we have agreed not to disclose non-public information and decisions taken by Heineken.
 In 2017, we completed the sale of a 5.24% of combined shareholding in the Heineken Group, reducing our economic interest from 20% to 14.76%.
 Our aforementioned governance rights did not change as a result of the sale.